TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: TAPInspector

-Given an FSM of IoT systems, TAPInspector uses NuSMV \cite{alessandro2002nusmv}, a mature symbolic model checker, to verify its correctness with a set of security properties.
-To check rules with interaction threats in Table \ref{tab:threat}, TAPInspector first compares each rule action with all components of another rule to check for interaction threats.
-Once a threat is identified, TAPInspector generates a safety or liveness property according to its formula shown in Table \ref{tab:property} by filling corresponding elements, and validates the threat via model checking.
-For instance, an action breaking threat (\textbf{T5}) is found by rule comparison in two rules ``When the user arrives at home ($t_1$), brew coffee ($a_1$)'' and ``When sunset ($t_2$), close the outlet $a_2$'', in which the coffee maker is powered by the outlet.
+Given an FSM of IoT systems, TAPInspector detects our defined and existing rule interaction vulnerabilities both by rule semantic analysis and model checking with a set of security properties.
+With threat formulas in Table \ref{tab:threat}, TAPInspector first compares each rule action with all components of another rule to check for interaction threats.
+Once a threat is identified, to avoid false positives, TAPInspector generates a safety or liveness property according to its formula (shown in Table \ref{tab:property}) and validates the threat via model checking.
+For instance, an action breaking threat (\textbf{T5}) is found by rule comparison in two rules ``When the user arrives at home ($t_1$), brew coffee ($a_1$)'' and ``When sunset ($t_2$), close the outlet $a_2$'', in which the outlet powers the coffee maker.
 Then, TAPInspector generates a liveness property ``$a_1$ leads-to finishing brewing coffee ($a_1^{\prime}$)'' for model checking.
 Finally, a violation is confirmed that the user arrives at home a short time before sunset, the coffee cannot be finished.

-Besides on these rule interaction threats, we further design a set of specific safety and liveness properties, which are expressed through \textit{Linear Temporal Logic} (LTL) or \textit{Computing Tree Logic} (CTL) \cite{pnueli1977temporal}.
-For safety properties, we define undesirable behaviors used in prior works \cite{nguyen2018iotsan, celik2018soteriat, zhang2019autotap, mohannad2020scalable}.
-In this work, we further define a set of liveness properties.
-Note that some liveness properties are not practical, e.g., ``after user leaves, the door is eventually closed'', which allows opening door for a long time to be correct.
-We carefully design several practical liveness properties, especially for termination of extended actions and guaranteed device states.
-Table \ref{tab:property} gives some examples of safety and liveness properties we defined for model checking.
-In total, we consider 67 properties, including 37 safety, 21 liveness, and 9 general for rule interaction threats.
-These properties all can be specified by users for their concerned devices or attributes.
+Additionally, we further design a set of specific safety and liveness properties, which can be expressed in \textit{Linear Temporal Logic} (LTL) or \textit{Computing Tree Logic} (CTL) \cite{pnueli1977temporal}.
+Table \ref{tab:property} lists all safety and liveness properties we designed for model checking.
+For safety properties, we define undesirable behaviors used in prior works \cite{nguyen2018iotsan, celik2018soteria, zhang2019autotap, mohannad2020scalable}.
+For example, the property S.1 can be expressed as $\textbf{G}(\texttt{user}\neq present\wedge \texttt{curling-iron}:=\text{ON})$ (\textbf{G} is the ``always Globally'' LTL operator) and is used to ensure the curling iron should always be turned off when the user is not at home.
+Besides, we further carefully define a set of liveness properties, especially for termination of extended actions and guaranteed states.
+For instance, L.1 can be expressed as $\textbf{AG}(\texttt{video}:=uploading\rightarrow \textbf{AF}(\texttt{video}:=uploaded))$ and is used to ensure that the video being uploaded can eventually be uploaded.
+These liveness properties in Table II are assumptions based on device behavior, physical attribute, and system state.
+In total, we consider 67 properties, including 37 safety, 21 liveness, and 9 generals of rule interaction threats.